toolkit-for-ynab/toolkit-for-ynab/README.md

 **How do I build a feature?**
 [Here's some documentation.](https://github.com/blargity/toolkit-for-ynab/blob/master/src/common/res/features/HOW_TO_BUILD_FEATURES.md) If you are still struggling to get up to speed let us know (email's fine!) and we'll make sure we help out.

+**Important note about line feeds!!!**
+You must ensure that your code editor is configued to use Unix style line feeds (LFs) or the build will fail.
+This will primarily affect contributors using Windows as the LFs are different on that platform.

 Legal Stuff
 -----------